Zhiyuan-Amos/design-report/report.md

 2. Submit the principals and credentials to an authentication system.
 3. Allow access, retry authentication, or block access

+The authentication system is represented in Shiro by security-specific decentralised autonomous organisations (DAO), that are referred to as [Realms](https://shiro.apache.org/realm.html).
+A Realm is a component that can access application-specific security data such as users, roles, and permissions.
+The Realm translates this application-specific data into a format that Shiro understands so Shiro can in turn provide a single easy-to-understand Subject programming API.

 We will also be protecting our system by:
 1. Using HTTPS to ensure confidentiality in data transfer between the Client & the Server.
 1. Disallowing executables to be uploaded into the database.